konsou/konso.codes/index.md

 A CRM system for my one-man IT support business.
 [Live demo](https://tietokonetohtori.fi/kanta/) - will add a playground version later
 Source - will add later
-Keywords: PHP mysql user-login license-management inventory-management pdf-generation send-email gmail-api invoicing learning-php
+Keywords: php mysql user-login license-management inventory-management pdf-generation send-email gmail-api invoicing learning-php

 ### Shared tabletop RPG helper tools
 A countdown timer / progress clocks / map timer you can share to others.
 Supports multiple instances - each with its own id.